RRFayad/next-course/README.md

 ## 02 - Changing Data with Mutations (CRUD)

+- This is a project for CRUD operations for code snippets (we want to create and show users some snippets)

 #### Project Setup

 - We are going to work with SQLite (local DB) and Prisma